-A teacher may also initiate a formal removal from class if:
+A teacher may initiate a formal removal from class if:

-- 1. The student's behavior has been documented by the teacher as repeatedly interfering with the teacher's ability to teach his or her class or with the student's classmates' ability to learn; or - 2.
+- 15. A student's behavior has been documented by the teacher as repeatedly interfering with the teacher's ability to teach the class or with other students' ability to learn; or - 16.
 The behavior is so unruly, disruptive, or abusive that the teacher cannot teach, and the students in the classroom cannot learn.